Curro Torres: Coaching career

 On 7 April 2014, Torres returned to Valencia after nearly five years, being appointed manager of the reserves in the Segunda División B. In 2017, he took them to the final round of the play-offs, being knocked out by Albacete Balompié.

 On 2 July 2017, Torres was named Lorca FC manager.
 On 17 December, with the side in the relegation zone, he was sacked.

 Torres was appointed at NK Istra 1961 from the Croatian First Football League on 20 September 2018, but left the club after only one month in charge.
 On 19 November he replaced the fired José Ramón Sandoval at the helm of Córdoba CF, and was dismissed on 25 February 2019 having earned fewer points (ten) than any other second division team during that period.

 On 27 December 2019, Torres was named manager of second-tier CD Lugo after the sacking of Eloy Jiménez.
 He was himself relieved of his duties six months later, with the team second-bottom.

 Torres replaced the sacked Ramón González at Cultural y Deportiva Leonesa in the new Primera Federación on 12 December 2021.
 Having missed the playoffs in 12th, his contract was not renewed past June.

 On 11 November 2022, Torres signed a two-year deal at FCI Levadia Tallinn of the Estonian Meistriliiga.
 On his debut the following 5 March, the season began with a goalless home draw against Pärnu JK Vaprus.

-Torres led his team to the double in 2024.
-In the Cup final, they defeated Paide Linnameeskond 4–2.
+Torres led his team to the double in 2024; in the Cup final, they defeated Paide Linnameeskond 4–2.
+He left the club on 8 December 2025, as his contract was due to expire.

+On 23 February 2026, Torres returned to Murcia 18 years after leaving, now as head coach in the third division.
+In May, after avoiding relegation, he departed.